Chisago Lakes: Cities

-Chisago City, Minnesota
+Chisago City

-Sister-city to Algutsboda, Sweden

 Originally platted in 1855, Chisago City was replatted at another location in 1892 and incorporated in 1906.
 Chisago City became a tourist resort destination after the 1880 railroad was built.
 Chisago City was home to Vilhelm Moberg during the summer of 1947, while he rode his bike through the area researching for what would become his four-volume saga of Swedish Immigrants in North America, The Emigrants suite: The Emigrants, Unto a Good Land, The Settlers and The Last Letter Home.
 The city has dedicated a park and a statue, housed in the park, to Vilhelm Moberg.
+Chisago City is sister city to Algutsboda, Sweden.

-Center City, Minnesota
+Center City

-Sister-City to Hassela, Sweden

 Center City was founded in 1851 and was the first permanent Swedish settlement in Minnesota.
 It became the county seat in 1875.
 The Chisago Lakes Lutheran Church was the first Swedish settled church in the area, being organized in 1854 in the barn of Per Berg.
 Highway 8 follows much of the old railroad bed through the city of Center City.
 Today, two blocks along Summit Avenue, including 18 homes, form a historic district listed on the National Register of Historic Places.

-Lindström, Minnesota

-Sister-City to Tingsryd, Sweden
+Center City is sister city to Hassela, Sweden.

+Lindström

-Lindström, the largest city in the Chisago Lakes area is Sister-city to Tingsryd, Sweden.
-Lindström was platted in 1880 and officially founded in 1894 and named after Daniel Lindström from Hassela, Hälsingland, Sweden.
-Karl Oskar and his wife, Kristina are central to the city's celebrations.
-They are fictitious characters, representing the many immigrant families that settled in the "land of kichisaga" in the mid-19th century.
-They'd fled from a life of struggle in their homeland of Småland, Sweden to rebuild their lives in an unclaimed territory.
-A statue of Karl and Kristina symbolize the Swedish peasants who migrated to America over one hundred years ago, settling in the Chisago Lakes area.
+Lindstrom, the biggest city in the Chisago Lakes region, has a sister-city relationship with Tingsryd, Sweden.
+The city was established in 1894 after being planned in 1880 and named after Daniel Lindström, who hailed from Hassela, Hälsingland, Sweden.
+The city commemorates its history through celebrations that revolve around Karl Oskar and his wife, Kristina, fictional characters that represent the numerous immigrant families that settled in the "land of kichisaga" during the mid-19th century.
+These families had escaped from hardships in their native Småland, Sweden, to rebuild their lives in an unclaimed territory in America.
+A statue of Karl and Kristina serves as a symbol for the Swedish peasants who migrated over a century ago and settled in the Chisago Lakes region.
+Lindström is sister city to Tingsryd, Sweden.